 Electronic filing information and links

 NOTE: A Participation Agreement must be received by Docketing before documents can be electronically filed.
 See the Electronic Filing Manual & Technical Requirements for further details.
-By E-filing in a particular case, the participant is agreeing to be served via email notification for all subsequent filings in that case.
+By e-filing in a particular case, the participant is agreeing to be served via email notification for all subsequent filings in that case.

-- to increase rates (AIR/AEM case code)
+- to increase rates (AIR/AEM case code);

-- for a standard service offer (SSO case code); and
+- for a standard service offer (SSO case code);

-- for alternative regulation (ALT case code).
+- for alternative regulation (ALT case code); and,

-Older Cases involving E-Filing:
+Past Cases involving E-Filing:

 - Case No. 05-548-AU-WVR Request of SBC Ohio to Permit Electronic Filing

 Power Siting Board's entry in Case No. 10-2404-GE-WVR